nus-cs2113-AY1920S2/tp/docs/UserGuide.md

     >>> studentlist find
-    Please state the list name you are searching for
+    Please state the list name you are searching for.

     >>> CG
     You have 1 matched: